 Guest Blog by Emergency Room Physician, Thomas Lang, MD

 At first, when I used speech recognition in creating clinical notes, I didn’t like it at all.
 At that juncture in time, there was a transition from paper and what I call ‘straight dictation’ (that is, a transcriptionist would type out for me what I had just rattled off into the dictaphone) into a more digital and automated world.
-At that time, SR simply wasn’t very good, requiring way too much editing by the user.
-Accuracy of SR has dramatically improved recently.
+At that time, speech recognition simply wasn’t very good, requiring way too much editing by the user.
+Accuracy of speech recognition has dramatically improved recently.

 Management of healthcare is not a simple task.
 Many processes are involved, including financial management, staff, patients, legal issues, logistics, inventory, and more.
 It can all get a bit overwhelming— especially when each is done by hand.
 Since medical data is so sensitive and regulated, it can be a bit more difficult to find technologies that help improve healthcare workflow management.
 However, it’s something that needs to be considered.

 Is your hospital or clinic considering the advantages and disadvantages of speech recognition for EHRs?
-Voice recognition systems are becoming quite popular in the healthcare industry, and for good reason.
-It is a nearly hands-free way for doctors to enter data and fill out a patient’s electronic chart.
-Here are some of the pros and cons of implementing a speech recognition or voice recognition feature as a part of your electronic health record system.
+Speech recognition systems are becoming quite popular in the healthcare industry, and for good reason.
+It is a nearly hands-free way for clinicians to enter data and fill out a patient’s electronic chart.
+Here are some of the pros and cons of implementing a speech recognition solution as a part of your electronic health record.

 Speech Recognition in Healthcare

-Speech recognition programs, also called voice recognition, can identify spoken words.
-The software program then either completes a task or translates the spoken word into text.
+Speech recognition programs identify spoken words and then either complete a task or translate the spoken word into text.
 If you have ever dictated something to your phone or your vehicle (such as instructing it to ‘Call Mom’), then you’ve used a form of speech recognition technology.
 Healthcare providers often use speech recognition to generate medical documentation.